chyyuu/kis/kis-paper.md

 in 1991. although the number of kernel developer steadily increased, the increasing rate of kernel code is higher than that of developers.
 No one can understand all current kernel codes, and every kernel developer only understand smaller and smaller proportion of kernel following the ever-increasing size of kernel.
 Therefore the bugs which crosss the territories of kernel developers will be hard to find and fix.

 Instead of needing more testers, we consider scalable automated kernel testing tool should help to resolve above-mentioned difficuties.
 By using  appropriate scale of backend computers, the instant service of automative regression testing could be provided to rapid detect potential bugs and send bug reports to kernel developer after every git commits from all linux kernel git trees.
 As far as we know, it looks like a huge plan without previous attempt.

+Current researchers[] proposed a lot of new method to find kernel bugs and get inspiring results.
+But researchers and kernel developers take care different type of kernel bugs.
+Researcher dig working kernel bugs.
+A working kernel bug is an error, flaw, mistake, failure, or fault in a computer program or system that produces an incorrect or unexpected result, or causes it to behave in unintended ways in released linux kernel.
+Kernel developers were busy in kernel development, and they forcused on kernel developing kernel bugs.
+A developing kernel bug is a kernel regression.
+This special type of kernel bug comes from [http://en.wikipedia.org/wiki/Software_regression] the new features or new bug fixes and  makes a feature stop functioning as intended, makes system  performs slowly or uses more memory in the developing linux kernel in kernel development cycle.
+This important difference makes current bug-finding research results could not directly used to help kernel developer to find and fix kernel regressoin in development time.
+We need new method to resolve this problem.

 As a first step, this paper outlines how we primary study, design and implementation the automative regression testing instant service prototype for development on Linux kernel.
 Two challenges make atuomative testing serverice difficult.
 The first is hwo to quantitative analyze the current characteristics and relations of the distributed version control system, development model, kernel developers and kernel source code.
 And give the statistical evidences to prove the "Linus's Law" is broken.